tpgmartin/front-end/test/readme.md

 OpenTable front-end task
 ========================

 Thanks for taking the time to complete our front-end test.
-We hope you find it straighforward yet interesting - it is representative of the work the front-end team is currently undertaking at OpenTable.
+We hope you find it straighforward yet interesting - it is representative of the work the front-end team is currently undertaking at toptable and OpenTable.

 Please ask any questions and submit your test to John Catterfeld (Senior Front-End Developer) at jcatterfeld@opentable.com or tweet [@jcatterfeld][tweet].